Downtown Los Angeles Community Plan Update

 Materiales en español 中文资料 Tài liệu tiếng Việt 日本語の資料

-Los Angeles City Planning is partnering with the Downtown community to update the Central City and Central City North Community Plans.
-The Downtown Community Plan will describe a collective vision for Downtown’s future and include policies, plans, and implementation programs that frame the City’s long-term priorities.
-Downtown will have the first Community Plan in the City to apply new zoning tools developed as part of the comprehensive update to the City of Los Angeles’s Zoning Code.
+Los Angeles City Planning partnered with the Downtown community to update the Central City and Central City North Community Plans.
+The Downtown Community Plan describes a collective vision for Downtown’s future and includes policies, plans, and implementation programs that frame the City’s long-term priorities.
+Downtown is the first Community Plan in the City to apply new zoning tools developed as part of the comprehensive update to the City of Los Angeles’s Zoning Code.

 The update of the Downtown Community Plan takes cues from the City’s General Plan, particularly from its Framework Element, which describes the City’s long-term growth strategy.
 The Framework Element lays out goals, objectives, and policies for the range of land uses throughout the City, including Downtown, and guides the development of Community Plans.
 The Framework Element describes Downtown as “the principal government and business center of the region, with a worldwide market,” “the highest-density center of the City,” and a “hub of regional transportation.”

-The Plan will build on Downtown’s concentration of transit options.
+The Plan builds on Downtown’s concentration of transit options.
 With support from Metro’s Transit Oriented Development Grant Program, the City is promoting Downtown’s role as the convergence point of regional transit lines that connect multiple cities across Los Angeles County.

 What is a Community Plan?
 Why do we need to update it?